seclution/frappe_app_template/README.md

 4. To add ERPNext, append `https://github.com/frappe/erpnext` to `vendor-repos.txt` and trigger the workflow or run `./setup.sh` manually (requires `jq`).
-5. Review `init_codex_prompt.md` for the initial prompt used by Codex.
+5. Review `codex_prompt.md` for the default guidelines Codex follows.
 6. See [`prompts.md`](prompts.md) for instructions on adding more templates.
 7. Place any example payloads or external API docs under `sample_data/` for reference.
 The directory is indexed in `codex.json` when present.